List of Sri Lanka Test cricket records: Most runs conceded in an innings

-Least runs conceded in an innings
+Fewest runs conceded in an innings

 Result records

 A Test match is won when one side has scored more runs than the total runs scored by the opposing side during their two innings.
 If both sides have completed both their allocated innings and the side that fielded last has the higher aggregate of runs, it is known as a win by runs.
 This indicates the number of runs that they had scored more than the opposing side.
 If one side scores more runs in a single innings than the total runs scored by the other side in both their innings, it is known as a win by innings and runs.
 If the side batting last wins the match, it is known as a win by wickets, indicating the number of wickets that were still to fall.